uwincm/uwincm-public/README.md

-# Unified Wave INterface - Coupled Model (UWIN-CM)
+# Unified Wave INterface - Coupled Model (UWIN-CM), Version 1.1

 This is the source code repository for the Unified Wave INterface - Coupled Model (UWIN-CM) developed by Prof. Shuyi S. Chen and Milan Curcic and maintained by Brandon Kerns since 2017.